starkfire/classicrack/README.md

 ### [wip 🛠️] A Python library for implementing and cracking classical ciphers (Atbash, Caesar, ROT13, etc.)

-**This library is still a work-in-progress and is open for contributions.
-Some ciphers are not yet implemented, and cryptanalysis modules are still unstable.**

 ## Supported Ciphers
 * [Affine](https://github.com/starkfire/classicrack#affine)
 * [Atbash](https://github.com/starkfire/classicrack#atbash)